 Benefits of being a Dog Friendly business

-There are over 8 million dogs in the UK – that’s a considerable amount of pets with many more mums and dads who could all be spending money in your business.
+There are over 8 million dogs in the UK.
+That’s a considerable amount of pets – and a considerable number of owners who could all be spending money with your business.